How can I remove the costs barriers to access affordable legal services?

 - 2 min read

-by Michael M. Ralph / Legal Services
+by Michael M. Ralph / Legal Business Services

 For small businesses or communities where legal help feels out of reach, the importance of removing cost barriers for affordable legal services can be approached from three levels: structural, collaborative, and strategic.